zynewave/podium-library/Guides/podium-guide.md

 Clicking the **...** buttons next to a color opens a standard Windows color dialog where you can define the color.
 You may be more familiar with colors specified as combinations of red, green, and blue (RGB) values, but colors can also be specified as hue, saturation, and luminance (HSL) values.
 You can set colors using both these color models in the Windows color dialog.
 There are value fields for Hue, Sat, and Lum, and the vertical slider next to the color pad controls the luminance as well.

 When trying out different color combinations, it is a good idea to use the **Apply** button.
 This will store the color settings in the current setup, but will keep the **Colors** dialog open.
-You can then quickly make incremental changes until you have found a color setup to your liking.
+You can then quickly make incremental changes until you have found a color theme to your liking.

 Alternatively to using the **Colors** dialog, you can change the colors of interface elements using the context menu on the color picker in the track inspector.
 See the [color picker](#toc.colorpicker) section for more information.